serhiykobyakov/CDROM_actuator_automatization/README.md

 1. Download ShutterCD.pas and ShutterCD.ini
 2. Get ArduinoDevice.pas from [my Arduino device repository](https://github.com/serhiykobyakov/Arduino_device_FPC)
+3. Put in your directory jedi.inc, synafpc.pas, synaser.pas, synautil.pas from [Synapse repository](http://synapse.ararat.cz/doku.php/download)
-3. Use repository info and and see the comments in files to get it work
+4. Use repository info and and see the comments in files to get it work

 ## How To Setup The Device